infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Running volume "bob/personal".
 </code></pre>

+_**NOTE**: This command does not return.
+You can make it run in the background if you prefer.
+To stop it and unmount the volume, just hit `CTRL^C` or interrupt the process.
+You should wait until the end of the guide to stop this process though._

 That’s it!
 You can now create, list and access files from the mount point `mnt/`.
 Try creating a file right now:

 <pre>